ea-q-le/manheimcrawler/README.md

 **Release Notes:**

 - Introduced new logic to eliminate vehicles younger than certain year
   - The parameter can be adjusted from `application.config`
   - Additional check was placed to eliminate potential code failure in case year of the vehicle is not advertised.
     Such vehicles are skipped so that the year is assigned as `-1`.
 - Vehicle title is being fetched from the `Auction` page insted of from within the CR window.
 Thus eliminating the need to additional maintenance on the CR window.
   - `Vehicle` to String method is updated accordingly.
   - Code cleanup conducted within the `CRAnalyzer` class.
 - Added logic to fetch the vehicle odometer information.
+  - Introduced new logic to eliminate vehicles with odometer readings higer than certain parameter defined in `application.config`

 ---

 ## Future Improvements / Work-in-Progress

-> Vehicle odometer information

-- Add logic to fetch the vehicle odometer information.
-  Current logic does not have any consideration for this.
-- Add logic to limit for the max odometer reading.
-  Current logic does not have any consideration for this.

 > Vehicle VIN